coolya/blog/source/_posts/2013-08-29-custom-reporting-with-mbeddr.markdown

 ### Introduction

 As some of you might already know I have worked on an Arduino extension for mbeddr.
 Because such system run headless you can't just use `printf` for displaying messages.
 These systems usually ship with a serial or USB port which can be used to communicate with the world.
 There are actually two ways to deal with this, first we could replace the printf backing file handle with a handle that writes to the serial port, or second use mbeddrs own reporting infrastructure to deal with this.
-The mebddr approach also give us the more flexibility because we could either write messages to the serial port or store critical errors in the EPROM for further investigation.
+The mebddr approach also give us  more flexibility because we could either write messages to the serial port or store critical errors in EPROM for further investigation.

 Here I will talk about how to build your own reporting backend into mbeddr, in this case a backend that writes to the serial port.